eX-Mech/pymech/docs/neksuite.rst

 writenek
 --------
-This function writes a binary ``.f%05d`` file in the same format that *Nek5000* uses to store output fields.
+This function writes a binary ``.f%05d`` file in the same format that *Nek5000* uses to store output flow fields.
 It is therefore possible to open this file with *VisIt* or *Paraview*.

 The inputs needed by this function are: